Ultimate Guide to Blind Rivets

 What is a rivet?
 Understanding rivets and the different blind rivet types.

 Rivets are ever so popular because they are a quick and easy fastener to join two or more pieces of material.
 A strong reliable option that provides a secure solution via a power rivet gun or a manual rivet-tool.
 In this blog we aim to provide a comprehensive beginners guide to rivets.
 Essentially a rivet is composed of two components, a metal tube (body) & pin (mandrel).
 The pin is normally longer than the tube and designed to be pulled up through the tube whilst enlarging it in the process.
-As the body expands it secures the material between the two ends.
+As the body expands and buckles it secures the material between the two ends.
 At a predetermined point, the pin used to pull up the body will break, and drop off.
 See the image below for the anatomy of a typical rivet.

 Typical Standard Pop Rivet